Innovative Global Program

 within the university and in international forums.

-Social Science courses deepen students’ understanding
+Social Science subjects students’ understanding

 of the social context in which engineering is utilized.